LucaFoschini/lucafoschini.github.io/_posts/2014-01-15-blogging-like-a-data-hacker.markdown

 As data-driven blogging is becoming a thing
-(and for some even a [profitable business](http://techcrunch.com/2013/11/26/priceonomics-data-services/)) and infographics are starting to misplace traditional journalism (see the tongue-in-cheek chart below) I felt the urge to jump on the bandwagon.
+(and for some even a [profitable business](http://techcrunch.com/2013/11/26/priceonomics-data-services/)) and infographics are starting to replace traditional journalism (see the tongue-in-cheek chart below) I felt the urge to jump on the bandwagon.